Wake Up Dead Man: Christian faith vs. Religious wolves

 Our Lady of Perpetual Fortitude, as this insular small church is called, is not meant to represent all churches or congregations.

-This film’s a comedy.
-And aa all comedies do, it takes things to the extreme.
+This film is a comedy.
+And as all comedies do, it takes things to the extreme.

-Just look at how the movie's symbolism is over the top in portraying how this Parrish has neglected Jesus:
+Just look at how the movie's symbolism is an over-the-top portrayal of religion without Jesus:

 • There’s no cross above the alter.
 All you can see is a shadow where Jesus should be.